Series · Terraform Agents · Chapter 7

 chmod +x cms_go_agent_install.sh && ./cms_go_agent_install.sh

 For custom application metrics — “tokens consumed by research-agent” — emit them as SLS log entries with structured fields, then alert via SLS query.
-SLS-as-metrics is the pattern Aliyun pushes; CloudMonitor custom metrics work too but are clunkier to wire from Terraform.
+SLS-as-metrics is the pattern Aliyun pushes; CloudMonitor custom metrics work too but are clunkier to wire from Terraform, and you end up splitting your alerts across two consoles.
+Pick one.
+I pick SLS for everything except host CPU/memory/disk.

 Here’s where it gets interesting.
 Every LLM request hits the gateway, and the gateway logs one row per request to gateway-requests with fields like: